comrade70/saiket-systems-internship/readme.md

 To achieve this, I performed a number of tasks which are highlighted in the workflow section.

+## Dataset
+The project uses the following dataset:

+- `Telco_Customer_Churn_Dataset.csv`

+The dataset includes attributes, such as gender, tenure, senior citizen status, monthly charges, total charges, payment method, contract types, diverse subscription services, and churn category.

 ## Language and Libraries
 - Python
 - Pandas
 - Matplotlib
+- Seaborn
 - SckitLearn

-## Dataset
-The project uses the following dataset:
-- `Telco_Customer_Churn_Dataset.csv`

-The dataset include attributes, including gender, tenure, senior citizen status, monthly charges, total charges, payment method contract types, diverse subscription services, and churn category.

 ## Workflow